 He was happy to stop mid-conversation and ask what something meant, or if we could explain a piece in technology in more layman’s terms.
 As we went through the fitting process, when shots were hit off-centre, he’d ask if that’s what we were talking about when we mentioned AI faces?
 It really started to resonate with him.
 He saw something different to what he was getting previously, and that was equipment he’d been very successful with.

-Currently he’s using a Mavrik Sub Zero 4-wood (16.5°) and 5-wood (18°), but we’re walking him towards the new Epic 21.
+He’d been using a Mavrik Sub Zero 4-wood (16.5°) and 5-wood (18°), but we walked him towards the new Epic 21.
 The 5-wood will very much be course-dependent.
 He’ll look at course conditions (soft or hard), what the par 3s are like, are there reachable par 5s, so we’ll have different options for him depending on how he feels how each course needs to be played.

 Jon Rahm's Utility Iron: Callaway Apex UT